-A guide to Rome's most romantic spots.
+A short guide to a few of Rome's most romantic places.

 Rome has its magnificent museums, its splendid churches, its rich history.
 It also has romance.
 Buckets of it.
 Here is where to find some of the city's most romantic places.